kahngjoonkoh/6502-Computer/README.md

 | 1 | DC jack to screw terminal adapter for connecting power |
 | 1 | TL866 II Plus EEPROM Programmer |

-The CPU_Reader code that was used to debug the computer is also in the repository.

 ## Credits
 Ben Eater